emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-9-15-Implementing A Neural Network Algorithm.md

 | *Figure 2: Transportation data set* |

 ** ADD NETWORK DIAGRAM HERE

+We now build the neural network model by following algorithm steps.

+## 1. Define Network Structure

 Let $$L$$ be the set of layers.
 Let $$n^{\ell}$$ be the number of elements at layer $$\ell \in L$$.
 Let $$X$$ be the set of input layer where $$X=\{x_1, \dots, x_n^0\}$$.
 Let $$A^{\ell}$$ be set of